 1. Use Software That Enables You To Create Vector Files

-When laser cutting, it is important to use a file format that has well-defined, precise edges, such as those found in a vector image file.
+For laser cutting, it is important to use vector-based file formats with well-defined, mathematically precise edges.
 The design edges in a vector image are defined by mathematical expressions.
 This is in contrast to bitmap files, whose images are made up of multiple pixels.
 Zooming into a bitmap image will reveal the individual pixels, whereas a vector image does not resolve into pixels but maintains its shape regardless of zoom level or scaling.
-A bitmap file must be converted into vector format in order for the laser cutting software to convert it into a set of machine instructions.
-Inkscape®, a free image-editing software program, can be used to convert the edges in a bitmap file into a vector file.
+A bitmap file must be converted into vector format before the laser cutting software can generate machine instructions.
+Inkscape®, a free open-source vector graphics editor, can be used to trace bitmap images and convert them into vector files.
 Once in vector format, the file can be loaded into the laser cutting software.

 2. Details Can't Be Smaller Than the Thickness of the Material

-In laser cutting processes, a general rule of thumb is to avoid any design details smaller in size than the thickness of the material.
-For example, if you are cutting a 10 mm sheet of steel, then cutting an 8 mm hole is not recommended.
+A common guideline in laser cutting is to avoid design features smaller than the thickness of the material being cut.
+For example, when cutting a 10 mm thick sheet of steel, designing an 8 mm hole may lead to poor edge quality or dimensional inaccuracy.
 It is, of course, still possible to do, but the quality of the hole and its accuracy will be poor.

 3. Set a Minimum Distance Between the Cutting Lines